pamelon/DeepLearning-ALK/README.md

 Materials used during classes will be shared in this repository in the coresponding folders.

+The environment set up for what we are starting with is explained here: https://www.tutorialspoint.com/keras/keras_installation.htm.
+We'll be using python virtual environments and will have some time for set up and questions during our first class.

 ## Grading

 All the information about course grading and the project for course completion is [here](Grading.md).